verifa/ansible-katas/8-handling-your-secrets/README.md

 ansible-vault create my-first-vault.yml
 ```

 You will be prompted to add a password.
-This is the password that will protect the contents of your file, so in a proffessional setting, this password should either be written to a protected file on your ansible machine, or prefferably stored in some shared secret manager like Hashicorp Vault.
+This is the password that will protect the contents of your file, so in a professional setting, this password should either be written to a protected file on your ansible machine, or preferably stored in some shared secret manager like Hashicorp Vault.
 We will need to remember our password for later.

 *You will be presented with a Nano window.
 If youre unfamiliar with this text editor, you can get some help from the [documentation here](https://www.nano-editor.org/dist/v2.2/nano.html).
 TLDR: control+x to save, answer yes to the prompt and press enter to close.*